bluffingo/OpenSB/private/skins/common/markdown/guidelines.md

 # SquareBracket Upload Guidelines
-Last updated by Chaziz on August 20th 2024.
+Last updated by Flowerz on August 31st 2024.

 ## What we don't allow
 **If you upload anything that falls under this list, your accounts will most likely be terminated.**